Sweden Southern Sweden

 When to visit Malmö

-That generally means short but very pleasant (and busy) summers, colourful autumns, not-too-cold but dark winters and lovely but kinda hit-and-miss springs.
+Malmö generally has short but very pleasant summers, colourful autumns, not-too-cold but dark winters and lovely but slightly unpredictable springs.

-Tip: Bring a raincoat and a sweater whenever you’re visiting Scandinavia, no matter the season!
+Tip: Bring a raincoat and a jumper whenever you’re visiting Scandinavia, no matter the season!

 Average minimum and maximum temperatures in Malmö